vdevarajprabhu/platform-learn.en/help/tutorial-data-collection/configure-the-client/create-a-data-element-and-rule-for-tracking-app-downloads.md

 You used the `eventInfo` key, which tells the data layer to communicate this data along with the event, but to _not_ retain the data within the data layer.
 For a link click, it's not useful to add information about the clicked link to the data layer because it's not applicable to other events that may occur later on the page.

-For this implementation, you'll send an experience event to Adobe Experience Platform containing the merged result of (1) the computed state of the data layer and (2) the contents of `eventInfo`.
+For this implementation, you send an experience event to Adobe Experience Platform containing the merged result of (1) the computed state of the data layer and (2) the contents of `eventInfo`.

-To do this, you'll first need to create a data element that merges these two chunks of information.
+To do this, you need to create a data element that merges these two chunks of information.

 ## Create a data element